SAP/fundamental-styles/docs/pages/components/tree.md

 <br>

 ## Tree with Expanded Level 2 and Hoverable Tree Items
-When Level 2 is expanded to show Level 3, Level 2 changes to be indented by 1rem, Level 3 is indented by 2.5rem. <br>
+When Level 2 is expanded to show Level 3, Level 2 shifts to an indentation of 1rem and Level 3 shifts to 2.5rem. <br>
 For hoverable tree items add the `fd-tree--hoverable` modifier class to the first tree level (ul element).
 {% capture tree2 %}
 <ul role="tree" aria-label="Root Tree" id="TREE2L1" class="fd-tree fd-tree--hoverable level-1 expanded-level-2">